deep-learning-demo/model-and-webservice/README.md

 ### Download neural network flow design

 The sample MNIST flow provided with IBM Watson Studio's Neural Network designer has a low accuracy.
-The first thing we need to do is create a new flow.

-You can download the improved flow from here: [CNN MNIST](./CNN_MNIST.nnd)
+You can download a flow design with much better accuracy from here: [CNN MNIST](./CNN_MNIST.nnd)

 ### Create new flow design